-Under Dr. Koehly's leadership, the Social Network Methods Section focuses on three main scientific goals: 1) to develop methods that measure and model the complexities of relational systems, 2) to use such models to understand the social, psychological and communicative context of families at risk of hereditary and complex diseases, and 3) to translate these findings into effective network-based interventions.
+Under Dr. Koehly's leadership, the Social Network Methods Section focuses on three main scientific goals: 1) to develop methods that measure and model the complexities of relational systems; 2) to use such models to understand the social, psychological and communicative context of families at risk of hereditary and complex diseases; and, 3) to translate these findings into effective network-based interventions.
 The section applies these goals within three ongoing lines of research.

+Through one such initiative, Families SHARE, the researchers are focused on developing tools to help families understand the role of family health history in their risk of common complex disease.
+These tools are not only educational, but also provide a platform for family members to engage in conversations about shared risk and to develop cooperative approaches for risk reduction.
+The researchers have developed a Families SHARE workbook that has been evaluated by key stakeholders in the community and is currently being used in a cross-cultural randomized control trial.
 In another project, Dr. Koehly is investigating how social relationships become subject to strain.
 Her group examines how social connections may improve resilience or exacerbate vulnerability of families with high levels of caregiving burden.
 They recently completed a pilot study to investigate caregiving networks that surround those affected by Alzheimer's disease, characterized by professional care providers and informal caregivers.
-This work has expanded to consider caregiving across the life course by studying caregiving for children affected by chronic health conditions, such as inborn errors of metabolism or Tay Sachs disease, as well as for adults affected by diseases, such as Alzheimer's or Parkinson's disease.
-This research will consider biomarkers of stress and potential contagion of these markers among family members.
+This work has expanded to consider caregiving across the life course by studying caregiving for children affected by chronic health conditions, such as inborn errors of metabolism or Batten disease CLN3, as well as for adults affected by diseases, such as Alzheimer's or Parkinson's disease.
+This research will consider biomarkers of stress.
 The goal of this work is twofold: 1) to identify factors associated with resilience to chronic stress in families with high caregiver burden, and 2) to identify points of intervention that reduce stress response and improve health of those involved in caring for a loved one affected by chronic illness.

 Social Network Methods Section Members